rakeshta/factorio-k2-anti-material-rifle/README.md

 Add the Anti-materiel Rifle from Krastorio 2 to your game without adding any of the other features of the awesome Krastorio 2.

+Exterminate biters from a greater distance using this slow-firing, high-damage rifle.

 ## Entities in this mod

 - **Anti-material Rifle**